-One of the things that began to help me in this area, I learned as a caregiver for my first husband.
-The course of action that helped me was to write down a few things each day for which I was thankful like the beauty of flowers, other beauties in creation, or more importantly my salvation and relationship with the Lord.
-This simple practice did much to open my eyes to the little wonders and love gifts of God which were still in my life.
-It is a practice I still carry on today.
-I now often write down things for which I am thankful that day based on the promises I find in the Bible in my morning devotions.
+When I begin to struggle with life's difficult moments, I have learned that the course of action that helps me most is to write down a few things each day for which I am thankful.
+This simple practice helps to open my eyes to the little wonders and love gifts of God which are still all around me in my life.
+I now often write down things for which I am thankful that day based on the promises I find in the Bible in my morning devotions as well as other blessings that I see transpiring in my life.

 I think gratitude has to go even further than writing down a few things for which I am thankful each day, however.
 It has to be a heart attitude.
 In the measure I experience this heart attitude in spite of difficult circumstances, there will be joy and peace.